ozne-henri/Keydeobf-bs/README.md

-# Reverse Engineering in Python - Public Key Deobfuscation
+# Reverse Engineering in Python - Public Key Deobfuscation in Brawl Stars

 This guide demonstrates the process of deobfuscating the server's public key using pure Python.